JSH32/Chippy8/README.md

 CHIP-8 emulator implementation written in Java for APCS.
 This emulator has a debugger built in and runs at 600hz.

 ### What is CHIP-8?
-CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker.
+CHIP-8 is a virtual machine, developed by Joseph Weisbecker.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers.

 ### Controls
 Each game has its own set of unique controls.
 It should be easy to figure them out though.
 The original CHIP-8 keys have been mapped to new keys on your keyboard.
 Below are the original and mapped controls